-Benefit Description You Pay Preventive care, adult · A routine physical exam - one per person each calendar year to include patient history and risk assessment, basic metabolic panel and general health panel, urinalysis, biometric screenings and routine X-rays as recommended preventive services under the Patient Protection and Affordable Care Act.
-In-network: Nothing (No deductible) Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: Lab tests and X-rays are covered under Lab, X-ray and other diagnostic tests, Section 5(a), unless coded as routine.
-Routine screenings, such as: In-network: Nothing (No deductible) Blood cholesterol and/or lipid panel/profileone per person each calendar year Chlamydial infection Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Osteoporosis screening every year starting at age 50 Abdominal aortic aneurysm screening (limited to one per lifetime), for males ages 65 to 75 who have ever smoked Colorectal Cancer Screening, including - Fecal occult blood test - Sigmoidoscopy screening - every five years starting at age 50 - Colonoscopy every 10 years starting at age 50 Prostate Specific Antigen (PSA) test every year for men starting at age 40 In-network: Nothing (No deductible) Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Well woman care, including, but not limited to: In-network: Nothing (No deductible) Routine Pap test, starting at age 18 Out-of-network: 25% of the Plan allowance and any difference Human papillomavirus testing between our allowance and the billed amount Annual counseling for sexual transmitted infections Annual counseling and screening for human immune-deficiency virus (HIV) Screening and counseling for interpersonal and domestic violence Note: If you see another physician for your pap smear, the office visit will be covered.
-Routine mammogram every year for women In-network: Nothing (No deductible) starting at age 35 Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC): In-network: Nothing (No deductible) Zostavax (shingles) vaccine, no age limit
+Benefit Description You Pay Preventive care, adult (cont.)
+Routine screenings, such as: In-network: Nothing (No deductible) Blood cholesterol and/or lipid panel/profileone per person each calendar year Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Chlamydial infection • Osteoporosis screening every year starting at age 50 Abdominal aortic aneurysm screening (limited to one per lifetime), for males ages 65 to 75 who have ever smoked Colorectal Cancer Screening, including - Fecal occult blood test - Sigmoidoscopy screening - every five years starting at age 50 - Colonoscopy every 10 years starting at age 50 BRCA risk assessment and genetic counseling and/ or testing when recommended by a physician for women who have a family history of breast, ovarian, tubal or peritoneal cancer.
+Note: We cover preventive services, counseling and screenings that have a recommendation of "A" or "B" from the United States Preventive Services Task Force (USPSTF) and also covered under the Affordable Care Act (ACA).
+See Section 10, Definitions, Routine preventive services/immunizations Prostate Specific Antigen (PSA) test every year for In-network: Nothing (No deductible) men starting at age 40 Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Well woman care, including, but not limited to: In-network: Nothing (No deductible) Routine Pap test, starting at age 18 Out-of-network: 25% of the Plan allowance and any difference Human papillomavirus testing between our allowance and the billed amount Annual counseling for sexual transmitted infections Annual counseling and screening for human immune-deficiency virus (HIV) Screening and counseling for interpersonal and domestic violence Note: If you see another physician for your pap smear, the office visit will be covered.
+Routine mammogram one every calendar year for In-network: Nothing (No deductible) women starting at age 35 Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC): In-network: Nothing (No deductible)